miklevin/MikeLev.in/_posts/2023-07-09-chatting-with-ai-about-favorite-books-that-broaden-perspective.md

 headline: "Chatting With AI: Exploring Books That Expand My Perspective and Understanding of the World."
 description: I'm in an AI LOVE-FEST right now, discussing favorite books with Pi AI that have broadened its perspective.
 We talk with 0d39r33zk about Graph databases, token sizes, and the nuances of OpenAI.
 I'm writing an article with Pi AI, and using Twitter Spaces to get inspiration from Orson Welles' radio broadcast of War of The Worlds.
 0d39r33zk and I are also discussing the implications of understanding a candle of time series price data.
 Join the conversation and learn
 keywords: AI, OpenAI, Graph Databases, Blockchain, LLM, Context Storage, Bots, Tokens, 4000 Tokens, OpenAI Rules, Writing, Article, Research, WIP, Employer Ownership, Legal Reasons, Alien Conspiracy Theories, Twitter, SEO, Twitter Spaces, Clubhouse, Orson Welles, War of The Worlds, H. G. Wells, Mainstream Media, Quantum Computer, Copilot, Pi AI, IBM, Watson, Jeopardy, NeoVim
-categories: ai, twitter, seo, vim
+categories: twitter, ai, vim, seo
 permalink: /blog/chatting-with-ai-about-favorite-books-that-broaden-perspective/
 layout: post
 group: blog